 I believe in God as an ideal, a Spirit, a guide,

-but not as a power intervening in human life.
+nor as a form of power intervening in human life.

-I believe that Spirit, The Holy Spirit, lives within each person
+I believe that God, as Spirit, lives within each person

-guiding them if and when they are available for direction.
+guiding them when they are available for direction.

 .